mateomurphy/rails_locale_detection/README.md

 corresponds to the available locales, then stores the locale in a cookie for future requests.
 If a `user_locale` method is provided, any valid return value will be used, with preference over the other locale detection methods except for `params[:locale]`.

-## Changes to version 2

-* Rails 4 compatibility
-* Namespace has been changed from Rails::LocaleDetection to RailsLocaleDetection, although the previous namespace is still supported for legacy config files
-* Locale detection has been moved to a seperate object, to avoid polluting controllers with extra methods.
-* Detection order has been changed to `param` first, as this make more sense in most contexts.
-* Shortcut locale accessors are now mixed into views as well

 ## Usage

 Include the gem in your Gemfile